* This is the Professional Version. *

 Weight and BP are checked, and eating habits are reviewed.
 Blood tests (usually CBC, electrolytes, glucose, BUN, creatinine, albumin, and protein and liver function tests) are done at regular intervals.
 Glycosylated Hb (HbA1c) and fasting lipid levels should be monitored if they were abnormal before surgery.
-Depending on the type of procedure, vitamin and mineral levels, including Ca, vitamin D, vitamin B12, folate, iron, and thiamin (vitamin B1), may need to be monitored.
+Depending on the type of procedure, vitamin and mineral levels, including calcium, vitamin D, vitamin B12, folate, iron, and thiamin (vitamin B1), may need to be monitored.
 Because secondary hyperparathyroidism is a risk, parathyroid hormone levels should also be monitored.
 Bone density should be measured after SG and RYGB.

 Clinicians should check for any changes in response to antihypertensives, insulin, oral hypoglycemics, or lipid-lowering drugs during the period of rapid weight loss after surgery.

 Patients should be regularly evaluated for gout, cholelithiasis, and nephrolithiasis, all of which can develop after bariatric surgery.
 Prophylactic ursodiol reduces risk of cholelithiasis and should be offered after bariatric surgery.
 Patients should also be regularly screened for depression and alcohol use, particularly if alcohol use was heavy preoperatively.

 To minimize risk of hypoglycemia (due to increased insulin sensitivity after bariatric surgery) in patients with diabetes, clinicians should adjust the dose of insulin and decrease the dose of oral hypoglycemics (particularly sulfonylureas) or stop them after RYGB and SG.